 You’re ready to take the leap!
-You’ve been planning on buying a house or a condo of your own for a while and have gotten all your ducks in a row – down payment (got it), mortgage preapproval (check), reliable real estate agent (check).
+Maybe you’ve been planning on buying a house of your own or starting to invest in a condo.
+You have gotten all your ducks in a row – down payment (got it), mortgage preapproval (check), reliable real estate agent (check).
 Now you’ve put an offer on your dream home – and it’s been accepted!

 With an offer to purchase in hand, what could go wrong?
 Well, sorry to burst your bubble, but you still have one hurdle ahead of you – the home appraisal.
 If that comes in low, the deal could be in trouble.